giuseppeTrovato20/long-audio-transcription/README.md

 ## License

-Specify your license or if the project is open-source, include a line such as:

-"This project is open-source and available under the [MIT License](LICENSE.md)."
+This project is open-source and available under the MIT License.

 ## Disclaimer